+- young people in care

+- care leavers

-- young people in receipt of income support - disabled young people in receipt of Employment Support Allowance who are also in receipt of Disability Living
+- young people in receipt of income support

+- disabled young people in receipt of Employment

+- Support Allowance who are also in receipt of Disability Living Allowance.

-The school will seek to identify students who are eligible for a level I bursary.
-Parents/carers will need to provide appropriate documentation to prove entitlement, for example a letter setting out the benefit to which the student is entitled, or written confirmation of the student's current or previous looked after status from the local authority which looks after him/her or provides the leaving care services.
+The school will seek to identify students who are eligible for a level 1 bursary.
+Parents/ carers will need to provide appropriate documentation to prove entitlement, for example a letter setting out the benefit to which the student is entitled, or written confirmation of the student's current or previous looked after status from the local authority which looks after him/her or provides the leaving care services.